Residential red zone: Flatland

 In the 2010–2011 Christchurch earthquakes, many areas of the city built on alluvial soils experienced severe soil liquefaction which damaged roads, utilities, and buildings.
 About 7,400 homes were zoned red in the flatlands.
 The majority of red-zoned areas were in the eastern suburbs along the Avon River / Ōtākaro, downstream of Christchurch Central City.
 Affected areas included Avonside, Wainoni, Dallington, Avondale, Burwood, New Brighton, and Bexley.
 Some of the condemned subdivisions had been constructed less than 10 years prior to the earthquakes.

-An area of Southshore abutting the Avon-Heathcote Estuary was also red-zoned.

 Several areas along the mouth of the Waimakariri River were placed in the red zone.
 Nearly all of Christchurch's northernmost suburb, Brooklands, was redzoned, virtually erasing it.
 Large sections of the town of Kaiapoi, as well as the seaside communities of The Pines Beach and Kairaki, were also affected.
+An area of Southshore abutting the Avon-Heathcote Estuary was also red-zoned.